leonzhang2008/gitskills/readme.txt

 i is it.
-Creating a new branch is quick.
+Creating a new branch AND simple.